Rome Odunze

 WR Best AP Yards Season Statistical Analysis

 Employing standard statistical methods, we calculated a Pearson Value of 0.138.
 This shows a strong correlation between a wide receiver’s best AP college yardage season and fantasy production.
-Typically, for evaluations of world-class athletes as we are looking at, a Pearson value exceeding 0.1 (or below -0.1) indicates meaningful correlation.
-For reference to something that everyone acknowledges matters in prospect scouting, and to show the accompanying Pearson value, RB draft capital prevailed a -0.234 Pearson value.
+We are hoping for a minimum of 0.1, or an inverse correlation maximum of -0.1 when we study world-class athletes as we are.
+For reference to something that everyone acknowledges matters in prospect scouting, and to show the accompanying Pearson value, QB draft capital prevailed a -0.219 Pearson value.

 Decadal Differences